allegro/allegro.tech/_posts/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst.md

 Before we move on to discuss next stages of the project and tests we carried out, let us explain why Presto is faster than Hive.
-Cluster’s infrastructure involves one coordinator and many workers that are ready to process queries right after being launched, so you do not waste time for creating a sessions and spawning Yarn containers.
+Cluster’s infrastructure involves one coordinator and many workers that are ready to process queries right after being launched, so you do not waste time for creating sessions and spawning Yarn containers.

 <figure class="image"><img src="/img/articles/2017-06-13-presto-small-step-for-devops-engineer-big-step-for-big-data-analyst/presto-overview.png" alt="Presto archirecture overview"><figcaption>(Based on: <a href="https://prestodb.io/overview.html">https://prestodb.io/overview.html</a>)</figcaption></figure>